tsantos84/droplet-application/docs/templating.md

 ## Global Variables

-Sometimes you need to pass variables to all templates.
+Sometimes you need to variables that must be accessed from all of your templates.
 You can accomplish this by setting the `globals` option on your configuration file:

 ```PHP
 # /app/config/config.php